Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship

 What are the obligations for the faculty mentors?

+In addition, mentors are expected to actively participate in program activities, including developing training curriculum, supervising the Fellows to develop workshops, and attending collaborative learning events.
 A rough estimate of time commitment for some of the events is as follows:

 - Annual bootcamp: each mentor is expected to attend parts of this weeklong event.